seed-labs/seed-emulator/examples/06-mini-internet/README.md

 # Mini Internet

-This is one of the more sophisticated examples; here, we combine what we have used from previous examples and build a larger simulation.
+This is one of the more sophisticated examples; here, we combine what we have used from previous examples and build a larger emulation.
 This document assumes the reader has some idea of what each layer does; it will be better to go through the other examples before proceeding with this one.
 In this example, we will set up:

 - Three tier-1 transit providers: AS2, AS3, and AS4 (buy transit from no one, peer with each other),
 - two tier-2 transit provider: AS11 (buy transit from AS2 and AS3) and AS12 (buy transit from AS2 and AS4),